There are many worthwhile pastimes.

 Food shouldn’t be a mind fuck and it doesn’t have to be a constant struggle.
 If you’re willing to let go, hand over a little bit of control, and trust the process, the rest will fall perfectly and easily into place.

 Changing how, what and why you eat has the power to change your entire life.
-And you can’t say THAT about counting calories.
+You can’t say THAT about counting calories.

-Each week I will give you a meal plan, a grocery list, a list of batch cooking recipes with the best order to make them, and instructions for 5 dinners to make with your batched items.
+Each week I’ll give you a new meal plan, a grocery list, a list of batch cooking recipes with the best order to make them, and instructions for 5 dinners to make with your batched items.
 All you have to do is follow along and feed your beautiful bod exactly what it so desperately needs and wants.
 A new plan will come out every Friday.

 Today’s recipe will flood your perfect body with protective nutrients aplenty.
 Here’s what my recipe tester had to say about it.